 Design and Build Your Own French Drain

-Edited by Mian Sheilette Ong, Anonymous, Eng, Graeme and 5 others
+Edited by Mian Sheilette Ong, Eng, Graeme, Lynn and 4 others

 After a heavy downpour, have you ever felt your house is like a sinking ship?
 In a way, this is true.
 Water accumulates at the sides of your house and seeps into the foundation.
 Although your home's basement was designed to last for decades, if moisture frequently soaks through the foundation over long periods, your foundation may deteriorate sooner than you think.
 This is especially true if you live in a cold climate, due to the freezing and thawing that occurs.
 This is a potentially serious issue, and it's common for homeowners to see a lot of chipping near the frost line.

 Often French drains are installed to help move water away from the house.
 A French drain is a simple drainage system that can be designed and built easily.
 With an efficient French drain, you can look forward to a dry home with a strong foundation, even if strong typhoons come your way.
 A functional French drain can also help your septic system to function more efficiently.
 Before you start making your own French drain, it's best to consult the local drain and septic experts in your area first to see if there are any local conditions such as underground wires, that might interfere with your project.